Nexosis/nexosis.github.io/_guides/Forecast.md

 > The forecast start date should be on the same day as (or before) the last date in the dataset.
 If there is a gap between your forecast start date and the date of the last record in your dataset, the Nexosis API will behave as if there is no gap.
 Read our [Missing Values](/guides/missingvalues) article for more information about how we handle gaps.

-Here are the Query String Parameters you can pass along when creating a Forecast Session:
+Here are the parameters you can include in either the query string or the body of a POST request to create a Forecast Session:
-* `dataSetName` (required) - Name of the dataset to forecast.
+* `dataSourceName` (required) - Name of the data source (dataset or view) to forecast.
 * `targetColumn` - Column in the specified dataset to forecast
 * `startDate` - Format - date-time (as date-time in ISO8601).
 First date to forecast
 * `endDate` - Format - date-time (as date-time in ISO8601).
 Last date to forecast
 * `resultInterval` - The interval at which predictions should be generated.
 Possible values are `Hour`, `Day`, `Week`, `Month`, and `Year`.
 Defaults to `Day`
-* `callbackUrl` *(optional)* - The Webhook url that will receive updates when the Session status changes.
+* `callbackUrl` *(optional)* - The Webhook URL that will receive updates when the Session status changes.
 Those updates will come in the form of an HTTP `POST` with a `JSON` body that's the same as the response shown in [Retrieving a Session](session#retrievingSession).
-If you provide a callback url, your response will contain a header named Nexosis-Webhook-Token.
+If you provide a callback URL, your response will contain a header named Nexosis-Webhook-Token.
 You will receive this same header in the request message to your Webhook, which you can use to validate that the message came from Nexosis.

 ### Column Metadata